About Us

 Our Story

-Our project is named after Yuri Kochiyama, a lifelong activist who embodied the meaning of coalition building.
-As a young girl who was incarcerated with her family and approximately 120,000 other Americans of Japanese ancestry, she understood the meaning of injustice.
+As a young girl who was incarcerated with her family and approximately 120,000 other Americans of Japanese ancestry, Yuri Kochiyama understood the meaning of injustice.
 This experience shaped her compassion to lead and work with communities of various backgrounds in their struggles for change.
-Her collaboration with Malcolm X and the Black Panthers, advocacy for Puerto Rican independence, the pursuit of redress and reparations for the imprisonment of Japanese Americans during World War II, and support of the ethnic studies movements in universities and colleges are all an inspiration to us.
+Her collaboration with Malcolm X and the Black Panthers, advocacy for Puerto Rican independence, the pursuit of redress and reparations for the imprisonment of Japanese Americans during World War II, and support of the ethnic studies movements in universities and colleges are all an inspiration to Cath and Freda.
 Yuri forged connections and built bridges between communities.